cynthpie/NLP_classification2023/README.md

 One of the challenging in this project is that the given data is highly class-imbalanced: there are much more negative samples than positive ones (993 vs 9476).

-For whole development process and summary, see "report.pdf".
+For whole development process and summary, see "NLP_report.pdf".

 ## In this project